j-guyon/CommandSchedulerBundle/README.md

  - symfony console command (choice based on native `list` command)
  - cron expression
  - output file
- - priority (which will define the order of execution)
+ - priority
 - A new console command `scheduler:execute [--dump]` which will be the single entry point to all commands
 - Management of queuing and prioritization between tasks
 - Management of lock
-- Translations in french and english
+- Translated in french and english

 ## Screenshots
 ![list](https://raw.githubusercontent.com/J-Mose/CommandSchedulerBundle/master/Resources/doc/images/scheduled-list.png)